karunski/mossweeper/README.md

 5. Keyboard controls where applicable.
 6. The NES version is tested / working on actual NES hardware.
 7. The C64 version has not been tested on an actual C64, since I do not own one.
 I have tested it on VICE and on the MiSTer C64 core.

+## Downloading and Running

+Builds are provided under the "Releases" tab on this github project.
+Just download the "rom" or program file and load into whatever hardware device or emulator you like.

 ## How to play